alexiskirke/meditation-video-generator-openai/README.md

 Generate a 5-minute affirmation video directly from the provided text.
 Use two different voices for odd and even parts of the meditation with one voice on the left and the other on the right.
+The image will use the old image generation algorithm, which means it will be based on the topic.
 Note the double newlines in the content string:
 ```python
 from meditation_video_generator import MeditationVideoGenerator